 - Past or present teachers or professors

-- Know what your career network can do for you: Over 80% of job seekers say that their network has helped with their job search.
+- Know what your career network can do for you.
+Over 80% of job seekers say that their network has helped them find work.
 Networking contacts can help with more than job leads.
-They can provide referrals to or insider information about companies you might be interested in working for.
+They can provide referrals or insider information about companies you might be interested in working for.
 They can provide information on career fields you might want to explore or what the job market is like on the other side of the country.
 Your network can give you advice on where to look for jobs or review your resume.
-The possibilities are endless.

-- Keep in touch - work your network: Don't just contact those who can help when you have just been laid-off from your job or decide you want to look for a new position.
-Keep in touch with your network regularly - even if it's just a brief email to say hello and to ask how they are doing.
+- Keep in touch and work your network.
+Don't just contact those who can help when you have just been laid-off from your job or decide you want to look for a new position.
+Keep in touch with your network regularly, even if it's just a brief email to say hello and to ask how they're doing.
 People are more willing to help when they know who you are.

-- Give to get - what can you do for your career network?
+- Give something back to your career network.
 Networking shouldn't be a one-way street.
 If you come across an interesting article or a relevant job listing, share it with your network.
 The point of having a career network is to have resources who can help, but you should reciprocate whenever you can.

-- Network online: Online job searching networking does work.
+- Network online.
 Sites like LinkedIn, Facebook, and a variety of other online networking websites can help you get in touch with other networkers at specific companies, with college affiliations or in a certain geographic area.
 In addition, if you're a college graduate, your institute may have an alumni career network you can access.
-When networking with people you don't know, make sure that you know what you want.
+When networking with people you don't know, make sure you know what you want.
 Are you looking for company information?
 Do you want to know about job opportunities?
 Be specific in what you ask for.

-- Attend networking events: Networking in person works, too.
+- Attend networking events, Networking in person works.
 If you belong to a professional association, attend a meeting or a mixer.
 You'll find that many of the participants have the same goals you do and will be glad to exchange business cards.
 If your college alma mater holds alumni networking events (many schools hold them at locations across the country) be sure to attend.
 There are many different types of networking events you can attend, and there are ways you can build your network without ever attending an event.

 Career Networking Examples